DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### The international relocation payment for teachers

-To be eligible for the international relocation payment (IRP), you must meet all 3 of the following requirements:
+To be eligible for the international relocation payment (IRP), you must meet all 3 of the following requirements.

+#### Teaching subject

 1) You must have accepted a job as a teacher of languages or physics in an [English state secondary school](https://www.gov.uk/types-of-school) on a contract lasting at least one academic year.